bokeh/bokeh/docs/bokeh/source/docs/dev_guide/setup.rst

 .. dropdown:: Errors after updating from an older version

-    If you keep getting errors after updating an older environment, leave the active shell and run ``pixi clean`` followed by ``pixi run --locked setup``.
+    If you keep getting errors after updating an older environment, run ``pixi clean`` followed by ``pixi run --locked setup``.
 This recreates the managed environment and local package installation from the committed lockfile.
-Run ``pixi shell --locked`` to re-enter it.
+If you had an old ``pixi shell`` session open, exit it first, then run ``pixi shell --locked`` again afterwards if you'd like to keep working inside one.

 .. dropdown:: Slow network connections when cloning